 The -writable-system switch ensures that whatever changes we are making in the /system folder of AVDs, it is persistent through reboots.
 This can also be seen as a warning message sent by emulator My suggestion is to create an alias of the command like this:

-I’ve kept all my APKs along with frida-server and su binary in Downloads folder.
+I’ve kept all my APKs along with Frida-server and su binary in the Downloads folder.
 Installing APKs is easy.
 Simply use the following command:

 adb install <apk2>.apk